dmlebron/AndroidDialogAlert/README.md

 Android dialog alert
 ============

-This library was created to be the simpleme meant for ease of implementation.
-Although some customization is provided.
+This library was created for simple and fast implementation.

 ## Getting started